 Finally, ask everyone in the house to limit internet usage during the interview so you have most of the bandwidth.

-Audio & Video
+Audio and Video

 It’s an absolute must that you check the audio and the video of your preferred device.
 If it’s a computer, make sure the latest drivers are installed and have a test run to ensure everything works fine.

-On the other hand, if it’s a mobile device, make sure you close all your apps and use a headset to test the device.
+If you are planning on using a mobile device, make sure you close all your apps and use a headset to test the device.

 Finally, ensure that the video is working properly and the audio is clear and crisp.

-Test The Software Platform
+Test the Software Platform

-Fully Charged 100% Device
+Fully Charge Your Device

 After the reboot, don’t open any applications or programs.
 Keep everything clean and simple before loading up the video application.

-Use A Headset
+Use a Headset

 On the other hand, if you have a professional microphone that can capture exceptional voice quality, then use it.
 In most cases, people don’t have professional microphones and it’s not recommended to use the “speakerphone” function of the device.

 In summary, you want your voice to be crisp and clear.
 A headset will take care of this.
 If you don’t use a headset, your internal microphone may pickup the sound of the speakers, creating an audio loop.
 This would be a nightmare for both you and the employer.
 Don’t be unprepared.

-Plenty Of Lighting
+Plenty of Lighting

 Whether the lighting is natural or indoor lighting, make sure there is plenty of it.
 Certainly, first impressions can make or break the interview.
 Therefore, don’t diminish the first impression with dim lighting.

 Subsequently, lighting does a lot to set the professional tone in an interview.
-Therefore, make sure to have a light stand close by with a bright LED.
+Therefore, make sure to have a light close by with a bright LED.

-Center The Camera (don’t hold mobile devices)
+Center the Camera (don’t hold mobile devices)

-Furthermore, ensure the camera appropriately captures you from chest and above.
+Furthermore, ensure the camera appropriately captures you from the chest and above.
 The key here is to make sure your face is in the center of the picture.
 Look professional and prepared, after all.

-Choose A Good Location
+Choose a Good Location

 Above all, make sure the background looks very professional and not messy.
 Visit all of the possible rooms and look at each wall.
 Find one that looks neutral and professional.
 You’ll know when you see it.
 Desks and offices are perfect, of course.
 You want to look like you have done this before.

 Furthermore, this place should have absolutely no interruptions from others.
 No kids, no pets, no distractions at all.